creditkarma/thrift-server/packages/dynamic-config/README.md

 }
 ```

-Secrets do not support default values.
+Secret placeholders differ from Consul placeholders in that they do not support default values.
 If the given key cannot be fetched from Vault an exception will be raised.

 ## Contributing